Give your students the gift of music that they can share at home.

 You can encourage your students to learn familiar songs to play at home with great accompaniment tracks.
 Introduce songs in class, either virtual class or in-person class.
 If online, mute the students while everyone is playing.
 Watch their fingerings carefully.
 Use the songs to teach form.

-The lesson plans for each of the songs in the Holiday Songs for the Recorder Resource Pack include every step for teaching each of 12 songs, phrase cards, fingering charts, historical information, narration for a program, and the best part—accompaniment tracks!
+The lesson plans for each of the songs in the Holiday Songs for the Recorder Resource Bundle include every step for teaching each of 12 songs, phrase cards, fingering charts, historical information, narration for a program, and the best part—accompaniment tracks!

 Each song is also sold individually.
 Students can now purchase the eBook AND the accompaniment tracks together.
 Great graphics, easy-to-read notation.